jlcampbell/blog/_posts/2019-6-09-howBlinkyWorks.md

 4. Select blink from the starter projects.
 5. Confirm, and once the project loads, go to build - > "build all"
 6. Debug - the moment of truth.
 If you are lucky this will launch debug mode, and allow you to step through the starter code
+7. Set a breakpoint in your while loop.
+You can step over and continue to see the red light blink on the board

 The code.
 ```